------DOSAGE AND ADMINISTRATION-----
+-----DOSAGE AND ADMINISTRATION------

-- For oral administration only. - Prepare and administer VAXCHORA in a healthcare setting equipped to dispose of medical waste.
-(2.3) - Prepare VAXCHORA by reconstituting the buffer component in 100 milliliters (mL) of bottled water (purified, spring, or sparkling [carbonated]); for children 2 through 5 years of age, discard half the reconstituted buffer solution; then add the active component (lyophilized V. cholerae CVD 103-HgR).
-(2.3) After preparation, a single dose of VAXCHORA is 100 mL for persons 6 through 64 years or 50 mL for children 2 through 5 years of age.
+- · For oral administration only. - Prepare and administer VAXCHORA in a healthcare setting equipped to dispose of medical waste.
+(2.3) - Prepare VAXCHORA by reconstituting the buffer component in 100 milliliters (mL) of purified bottled or spring bottled water; then add the active component (lyophilized V. cholerae CVD 103-HgR).
+(2.3) After preparation, a single dose of VAXCHORA is 100 mL.
 (3) - Instruct recipients to avoid eating or drinking for 60 minutes before and after oral ingestion of VAXCHORA.
 (2.2) - Administer VAXCHORA a minimum of 10 days before potential exposure to cholera.
 (2.1)